ultimape/garden/weeds/write-drafts/longform/probiotics/kefir-is-good.md

 Pay attention to how your body reacts to the increased consumption of kefir.
 If you experience any discomfort, bloating, or digestive issues, it may be necessary to slow down the transition period or switch to a lower-fat or unflavored variety.

 A good way to get a handle on this is to chart your bowel health on a calendar and score it based on the "Bristol Stool Scale".
-You should be able to see trends over time and improvment in frequency and consistancy as your gut heals.
+You should be able to see trends over time and improvement in frequency and consistency as your gut heals.

 ## Be Patient and Consistent